 The next product we tried out was the Hemp Face Protector (RRP $25.95 AUD), which is simply described as “an intense moisturiser to soothe and protect very dry skin”.
 Nothing flowery, just down to business!
 Just like the Hemp Hand Protector, the Hemp Face Protector went on smoothly, didn’t feel greasy, was easy to rub in and left our battered faces feeling much better afterwards.
 Better still, we discovered that a little bit goes a long way, so don’t be put off by the size of the tub - it will last a long time.

 As for the expense - because in my opinion it is fairly significant paying almost $30 for a daily sunscreen moisturiser - I can only say that with the products I tried out, a little went a long way.
 I can see the products lasting me a long time, and not just because I’m usually too slack to put them on.
 They feel great, look after your skin and hopefully help to prevent you from becoming a wizened, old, skin cancer ridden hag who scares off little kids with her appearance, despite all her amazing photos and stories from outdoor adventures all over the world.
-Look after yourself, stick around to inspire future generations and consider supporting
+Look after yourself, stick around to inspire future generations and consider supporting The Body Shop (who do, after all, put a portion of their profits back into worthy projects - see the website for details).
+If only they had something to revitalise ageing back packs

 The Australian website for The Body Shop can be found here.
 If you're elsewhere on the planet, try here and then pick your own country.